-‘Slogans in nice typefaces won’t save the human races’ was a sentence – indeed, a slogan – that really got designer Lucien Roberts thinking.
-When she was awarded a residency at the Hoffmitz Milken Center for Typography in Los Angeles, it was that phrase that formed the centrepiece of her exhibition, succinctly titled ‘Nice’.
+‘Slogans in nice typefaces won’t save the human races’ was a sentence – indeed, a slogan – that really got designer Lucienne Roberts thinking.
+When she was awarded a residency at the Hoffmitz Milken Center for Typography in Los Angeles, it was that phrase that formed the centrepiece of her exhibition, succinctly titled Nice.

 Roberts, who is co-founder of publishing and curatorial venture Graphicdesign&, first came across the phrase thanks to the posters pasted around the streets of London by artist and graphic designer Tim Fishlock, working under his alter ego Oddly Head.
 Fishlock has stated that the slogan was a response to “an epoch of demagoguery and debacle”, and Roberts saw much in it to unpack though the lenses of typography, linguistics, politics and associated imagery.

 “The more I saw it, the more it resonated,” she says.
-“It’s pretty unusual to see anything in that context mentioning typefaces, and I interpreted it as a political statement and a critique of graphic designers who make political work, but it doesn’t change anybody’s mind.”
+“It’s pretty unusual to see anything in this context mentioning typefaces.
+I interpreted it as a political statement, a critique of graphic designers who make political work that doesn’t change anybody’s mind.”

 It was when she put together the residency proposal that Roberts “realised how clever the wording is”.
 She says: “When you consider what it means – ‘what is defined as a slogan?, ‘what does “nice” mean in relation to fonts?’ and ‘human races was very intriguing – obviously the use of the word ‘races’ helps the whole thing rhyme, but it’s also quite provocative’, she adds.

 Roberts started to deconstruct the language of the phrase after thinking on first glance that it “renders everything we do [as designers] meaningless….
 I didn’t want to challenge it completely, but to tease out the meaning in a way,” she says.